jessejamescox/kbus-daemon-installer/README.md

 License
 =======
-node-red-contrib-wago is under the MIT license.
+kbus-daemon-installer is under the MIT license.
 See the [LICENSE](https://github.com/jessejamescox/kbus-daemon-installer/blob/main/LICENSE.md) for more information.

 Links
 =====